Skip to main content

 Getting Around Big Sky

 Big Sky Resort offers free transportation to and from town for dinner reservations and off-mountain activities for guests staying in Big Sky Lodging.
-Make sure to call the bell team ahead of time to arrange your trip—they can get busy!
+Make sure to call the bell team ahead of time to arrange your trip—they can get busy.
 The Skyline Bus also provides free public transportation in the area.

 Getting Ready for Your First Day

 Before you hit the slopes, swing by the nearest Sky Card Express box to pick up your lift tickets or season pass.
-Simply use the scanner to scan the QR code in your confirmation email, and it’ll print out your Sky Cards with your lift tickets pre-loaded.
-Place your Sky Card in a pocket of your ski coat by itself.
-Your Sky Card is reusable year after year, so hang on to it!
-Ikon passholders can use their existing Ikon RFID card or swing by our Mountain Services office to pick one up.
-Mountain Collective passholders can load their days online and print out their Sky Card using the Express Boxes.
+Use the scanner to scan the QR code in your confirmation email.
+The box will print out your Sky Cards with your tickets or passes pre-loaded.

-Drop by Big Sky Sports to stock up on any forgotten pieces of gear (we always forget our buffs).
-Grab some dinner in the Mountain Village, stay hydrated, and get a good night’s sleep to prepare for your first day on the mountain.
+Grab some dinner in the Mountain Village , stay hydrated, and get a good night’s sleep to prepare for your first day on the mountain.

 Helpful Links